johnardavies/City_map/README.md

-# Map of Liverpool data using Kepler
+# This is a mapboxGL map of the city of Liverpool